ThomasVrancken/info9023-mlops/directed_work/06_vertex/README.md

   - `uv pip install --system` installs into the system Python directly, without creating a `.venv`.
 Packages end up in `/usr/local/lib/python3.11/site-packages/`, which is where any `python` invocation finds them regardless of who called it.
   - `--no-dev` skips development dependencies (test frameworks, linters, etc.) that have no place in a production image.
 - **`ENTRYPOINT ["bash"]`** is required by Vertex AI.
 It keeps the container alive so the platform can inject and execute each component's script inside it.

+> **Note on per-component images.** This lab uses a single shared base image for all components.
+This is the abstraction that KFP's `@component` decorator provides.
+You write a Python function and KFP handles injecting it into the container at runtime.
+In raw Kubeflow Pipelines, without that abstraction, each component is a fully self-contained Docker image with its own `Dockerfile` and entrypoint.
+That approach gives finer dependency isolation (each component installs only what it needs) but requires building and pushing one image per component.
+The `@component` pattern trades that flexibility for convenience.

 2. Create an Artifact Registry repository.
 As seen in Lab 5, Artifact Registry is GCP's private container registry: the place where Docker images are stored before being pulled and run.
 In Lab 5, Cloud Run used it automatically in the background.
 Here, you interact with it directly: you push your base image to it, and Vertex AI pulls it from there whenever it runs a pipeline component.